performanceArtist/medium/README.md

     map data needed to run a side effect -> create an `Effect` and return it as a part of the result object

-`Medium` also has a dependency injection support.
+`Medium` also has a (dependency injection support)[https://github.com/performanceArtist/fp-ts-adt/blob/master/examples/reader/reader.md].
 This is done so side effects can be mocked in tests and comes with a benefit of easy modification and code separation. `Medium` isn't meant to hold any data besides the specific cases where the data is truly local.
 It is merely an integration layer between view and the world.
 Once `Medium` needs something to do the real world's work, it should be created separately and specified as a dependency, not utilized directly.

 ### Effect